kcctl/kcctl/README.md

 Commands:
-  info      Displays information about the Kafka Connect cluster config    Sets or retrieves the configuration of this client get       Displays information about connector plug-ins and connectors delete    Deletes the specified connector restart   Restarts the specified connector or task describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connector help      Displays help information about the specified command
+  info      Displays information about the Kafka Connect cluster config    Sets or retrieves the configuration of this client get       Displays information about connector plug-ins, connectors and log level of connectors delete    Deletes the specified connector restart   Restarts the specified connector or task describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connector patch     Applies the patch to the connector depending on subcommand. (e.g. Changing log level at runtime) help      Displays help information about the specified command
 ```